 These limitations will also vary depending on what type of ticket you buy.

-The most basic fare will have the most limitations.
+The most basic fare will have the most restrictions.

 I have two simple suggestions for you.

-1. Wear your heaviest items to the airport.
-If you’re wearing them, you’re not packing them and they are only weighing your bag, not you.
+- Wear your heaviest items to the airport.
+If you’re wearing them, you’re not packing them and they’re only weighing your bag, not you.

-Bottom line: pack light, preferably in a reliable backpack + pack versatile clothing + understand bag size and weight limits of your airline.
+Bottom line: pack light + understand the bag size and weight limits of your airline.

 We have an entire Youtube video on how to pack better with just a backpack full of minimalist packing tips linked right HERE for you (in case you scrolled past it earlier).